hossamIbra/fall-detection-iot/README.md

 # fall-detection-iot
 this project detect the fall of its holder and send the status to thinkspeak web cloud then we can generate file describe a certain period.

-the algoruthm used in this project is threshold that checks in More than a stage to avoid errors produced by the fast motion of device holder.
+the algorithm used in this project is threshold that checks in More than a stage to avoid errors produced by the fast motion of device holder.

 i'm using nodeMCU in this project and mpu6050 as a sensor of motion.